While buying used can be cheaper than buying a new car, you’re left with a lot of unanswered questions:

 While you might be offered a dealership warranty, this is typically only a year or so long, and doesn’t offer a huge amount of cover.
-One of the best benefits of buying a newer car is that you’re likely under the manufacturer warranty.
+One of the best benefits of buying or leasing a car fresh from the factory is the manufacturer's warranty.

 With some warranties lasting as long as 7 years, you can have some peace of mind knowing that you’re covered for the duration of the lease, plus it doesn't add anything extra on to the cost to lease a car!

 We’re going to run you through what’s covered in a warranty, and some of our most popular manufacturers and their warranty length!

 What’s covered in my lease car warranty?

 When you take out a business or personal contract hire deal for a new vehicle, you don’t own it.
 It’s the property of the leasing broker, the registered keeper of the lease car (learn more in our "how does car leasing work" guide!)

 If your car develops a fault and it’s covered by your manufacturer’s warranty, you’ll need to contact your leasing company for advice on where to take it to get fixed.